-The Mpeketoni attacks that happened in June 2014 raised a lot of safety and security concerns
+The Mpeketoni attack that happened in June 2014 as well as the recent one, raised the issue of insecurity.

-I spoke to some locals who assured us that Lamu is quite safe, adding that during the bus trip from Mombasa to Lamu ( Mukoye) two armed police board the bus when approaching Mpeketoni and alight shortly after.
+I spoke to some locals who assured me the Island is quite safe.
+Adding that the main area of concern is the road between Malindi and Lamu.
+Also, one added that during the bus trip two armed police board the bus when approaching Mpeketoni and alight shortly after.

 I found Lamu town pretty safe.
-Insecurity is at an all-time following the installation of street lights and the growing number of Motorcycles used to ferry people around.
-This provides the youth in Lamu a way of earning a living.
+Insecurity is at an all-time low following the installation of street lights and the growing number of Motorcycles used to ferry people around.
+This also provides the youth a way of earning a living.

 When is the Best Time to Visit Lamu

-The busiest month for tourism in Lamu, Kenya is in December, followed by November and March.
+The busiest month for tourism in Lamu is in December, followed by November and March.
 Prices for hotels and flights will be most expensive during these months.

 The least expensive time to travel to Lamu is between June and August due to rains so lodging and other accommodations may cost less than usual.